stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Peace/index.md

 | 3rd | Beacon of Hope, Sending |
 | 4th | Aura of Purity, Resilient Sphere |
 | 5th | Greater Restoration, Telepathic Bond |

+### Balm of Peace

+<div style="margin-top:-10px;"></div>

+#### **Prerequisite:** Channel Divinity<br>**Actions:** 2
+*You can make your very presence a soothing balm.*

+Using your Channel Divinity, you can move up to your speed without provoking opportunity attacks.
+When you move within 5 feet of any other creature during this action, you can restore an amount of stamina to that creature equal to 2d6 + your spellcasting attribute modifier.
+A creature can receive this healing only one time on each of your turns when you use this ability.

 ## Talents